 Disclosure of personal information to third parties

-In the course of business, we may be required to disclose personal information to third parties.
-The types of third parties we may disclose your personal information to include: our insurer, regulatory bodies, government agencies, law enforcement bodies, courts or other parties we are authorised or required by law to disclose information to; and our agents, contractors and external advisors who we engage to undertake our business functions and activities from time to time or who assist us in undertaking our business functions and activities.
+In the course of business, we may be required to disclose personal information of you and/or your clients to third parties.
+The types of third parties we may disclose this personal information to include: our insurer, regulatory bodies, government agencies, law enforcement bodies, courts or other parties we are authorised or required by law to disclose information to; third party service providers who provide functionality or services accessible via the Software; and our agents, contractors and external advisors who we engage to undertake our business functions and activities from time to time or who assist us in undertaking our business functions and activities.

 Cross-border disclosure of personal information